Spike-Adding Mechanisms in a Three-Timescale System: Insights from the FitzHugh-Nagumo Model with Periodic Forcing: FHN model with slowly varying force drive

 In this paper, we extend the numerical results shown in Figures~\ref{fig:bifurcation_E_vs_w} and \ref{fig:bifurcation_E_vs_w_region_I}, to a theoretical study of the FHN model \eqref{E:FHN-1} with {\it slowly varying force drive}.
-That means, we will focus our analysis on region I from Figure~\ref{fig:bifurcation_E_vs_w} where the frequency of the input is very small, $\omega \ll \eps$, say $\omega = \bigO(\eps \sqrt\eps)$ or lower.
-In this region, for a fixed value of $\omega$, over each input period $n=1$, the system could generate either no spikes ($m=0$), or one spike ($m=1$) or a burst with multiple spikes ($m>1$); see Figure~\ref{fig:bifurcation_E_vs_w_region_I}, regions I through IV.
+That means, we will focus our analysis on region \PM{\textbf{A}} from Figure~\ref{fig:bifurcation_E_vs_w} where the frequency of the input is very small, $\omega \ll \eps$, say $\omega = \bigO(\eps \sqrt\eps)$ or lower.
+In this region, for a fixed value of $\omega$, over each input period $n=1$, the system could generate either no spikes ($m=0$), or one spike ($m=1$) or a burst with multiple spikes ($m>1$); see Figure~\ref{fig:bifurcation_E_vs_w_region_I}, regions \PM{\textbf{a}} through \PM{\textbf{d}}.

 Our objective is to characterize the spike adding mechanism in the emerging bursts as $\omega$ and $E$ vary.
 To achieve this goal we will employ in the next sections methods from Geometric Singular Perturbation Theory (GSPT) \cite{fenichel1979GSPT, guckenheimer2003forced, kuehn2015multiScaleGSPT} and the theory of folded singularities and canards \cite{brons2006MMO, CurtuRubin2011, desroches2018SIADS, desroches2010numerical, szmolyan2001R3, wechselberger2005bifurcation, wechselberger2013nonauto}.